Cubs vs. Braves Player Props Betting Odds

-Ronald Acuna Jr. and Nico Hoerner are two of the players with prop bets available when the Atlanta Braves and the Chicago Cubs square off at Wrigley Field on Friday (at 2:20 PM ET).
+Player prop bet options for Ronald Acuna Jr. and others are listed when the Atlanta Braves visit the Chicago Cubs at Wrigley Field on Saturday at 2:20 PM ET.

 Bet on this matchup or its props with BetMGM!